uc-r/uc-r.github.io/shape_transform/pipe.md

 ## 3     8   15.10
 ```

 This first option is considered a "nested" option such that functions are nested within one another.
 Historically, this has been the traditional way of integrating code; however, it becomes extremely difficult to read what exactly the code is doing and it also becomes easier to make mistakes when making updates to your code.
-Although not in violation of the DRY principle, it definitely violates the basic principle of readability and clarity, which makes communication of your analysis more difficult.
+Although not in violation of the DRY principle[^dry], it definitely violates the basic principle of readability and clarity, which makes communication of your analysis more difficult.
 To make things more readable, people often move to the following approach...

 <u>Multiple Object Option</u>: